 They are how I (try) to make sense of the world.

 In Song of Myself by Walt Whitman, he writes: "Do I contradict myself?
 Very well then I contradict myself, (I am large, I contain multitudes.)"
 That aptly describes me and this space.
 You will surely find contradictions in my ideas and writing since I'm just as lost and curious as you.
 The phrase 'I don't know' is liberating.
 Writing, for me, is more about asking questions than it is about answering them.
 The struggle is where the story lives.

 I'm angsty by nature.
 When I get too inside my own head, it helps to watch Jimmy Fallon clips.
 Preferably a show with Jennifer Lawrence or Kristen Wiig as the guest.

-I live in Carmel, IN with my little family.
-I made the mistake of pronouncing Carmel exactly as it's spelled and was told emphatically that it's actually more like this: Carml.
 Over the last decade or so, we've grown from Cat and Matt to Cat, Matt, Evelyn, Theo and Sophie.
-You'll likely see a lot of them here.
-We've lived in Raleigh, Richmond, Baltimore, Vancouver, Chicago, and for a brief while we also melted in Phoenix.
-Although I've done it a fair amount of times, I still get nervous every time we move house.
-I get nervous anytime I do anything new or different, or have to interact with real live people.
+You'll likely see a healthy amount of them on here.
+We currently live in Indiana, but have bounced around quite a bit.
+We’ve been in Raleigh, Richmond, Baltimore, Vancouver, Chicago, and for a brief while we also melted in Phoenix.
+Although I've done it a fair amount of times, I still get nervous every time we move.
+I get anxious anytime I do anything new or different, or have to interact with real people.
 I worry that I won't know what to say.